edx/jenkins-job-dsl/README-Hacking.md

     6. Additional classpath: Click on the down-arrow to get a text box and enter the classpath specified by your seed job.
     7. Fail build if a plugin must be installed or update: checked
     8. Mark build as unstable when using deprecated features: checked
+6. Look at the docstring of seed job script that you referenced in the previous step, and follow any additional steps it specifies.
+   For example, `createSandboxJobs.groovy` requires you to modify the **Additional Classpath** setting.
-4. Save the job, and Build it with Parameters.
+7. Save the job, and Build it with Parameters.

 ### Common Problems